Heatblur-Simulations/f-4e-manual/src/jester/overview.md

 Flying the Phantom is already a challenge in itself - doing that alone even more.

-Jester is your AI buddy who will take the role of the WSO, so that you can focus on doing that pilot stuff.
+Jester is your AI buddy who can take the role of the WSO, so that you can focus on doing that pilot stuff.

 ![Jester Crew](../img/ext_f4_jester.jpg)